Contractor Safety Guidelines

-The University of Michigan endeavors to maintain safe working conditions for its staff and a safe and healthy environment for its students and visitors.
-This also includes our construction contractors and their respective workforces.
-Safety is an essential component of construction work at the University of Michigan.
-It is a key contractual responsibility for those managing and performing such work and an important determinant of overall Project success.
-The University of Michigan believes that effective contractor safety programs enhance projects by assisting Contractors to systematically identify and evaluate anticipated hazards and establish controls in advance of actual work.
-While the obvious purpose of a Contractor safety program is to reduce on-the-job injuries and illnesses to the greatest extent possible, the interactions developed through these programs can also bring collateral benefits in the form of improved communication, documentation, and cost savings.
+The University of Michigan places the highest priority on safety, and is committed to maintaining a safe environment for all that attend, visit and work at U-M. This includes construction contractors and their respective work forces.
+Safety is an essential component of construction work, and it is a key contractual responsibility for those managing and performing such work.
+The University of Michigan’s goal is zero injuries on construction projects.
+Effective contractor safety programs align with this goal by assisting contractors to systematically identify and evaluate anticipated hazards in order to establish controls in advance and prevent accidents.
+Interactions developed through these programs also bring collateral benefits in the form of increased safety awareness, improved communication, documentation and cost savings.

 - Construction Contractor Safety Recognition Program